Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Information-Theoretic Obstruction

 \subsection{Interpretation and Scope}

 The inequality in Eq.~\eqref{eq:HM_bound} is not remarkable by its mathematical form.
-Its significance lies in what it quantifies: an unavoidable representational cost arising from the requirement that a single ontic state space be reused coherently across multiple interventions.
-Importantly, this obstruction does not reflect insufficient state capacity.
-Even arbitrarily large state spaces cannot eliminate the excess as long as contextual dependence must be supported within a single classical probability space.
+Its significance lies in what it quantifies: a bookkeeping cost that appears when intervention-dependent distinctions are represented by an auxiliary contextual register while a single subsystem ontic state space is reused across interventions.
+Importantly, this point is not about insufficient state capacity in itself; rather, it concerns how contextual distinctions are or are not internalized within the chosen subsystem-level representation.

-The theorem is representation-theoretic and device-independent.
+The proposition is representation-theoretic.
 It does not assume any particular dynamics, learning procedure, or physical substrate.
-Rather, it isolates a structural incompatibility between classical probabilistic representations and the requirement of single-state reuse in the presence of contextual dependence.
+Rather, it isolates a bookkeeping limitation that can arise for classical probabilistic representations under single-state reuse in the presence of contextual dependence.

-The proof proceeds by showing that, under the single-state constraint, contextual dependence forces incompatible conditional structures to be represented within a single underlying probability space.
-Resolving these incompatibilities requires additional information that cannot be encoded in the ontic state without introducing context-dependent refinement.
-A full proof is provided in Appendix~\ref{app:proof}.